-There is no question that a college education provides a better chance for higher paying employment, opportunities for advancement and provides advanced education that can be beneficial in all aspects of life.
-Those who wish to pursue higher education should have the opportunity do so, yet many do not because they are not able to afford the tuition.
+There is no question that a college education provides a better chance for higher paying employment and more opportunities for career advancement.
+Anyone who wishes to pursue higher education should be able to do so, yet many cannot.
+This is often because they are not able to afford the tuition.

-There are scholarship opportunities available in Georgia that can help many students offset the cost of education and, in some cases, may provide full tuition coverage so they will be able to achieve their higher education goals.
+There are scholarship opportunities available in Georgia that can help many students offset the cost of education.
+In some cases, scholarships may even provide full tuition coverage so you will be able to achieve your higher education goals, whatever they may be.

 1. The “547” John E. McGlamry Memorial Scholarship

 The “547” John E. McGlamry Memorial Scholarship was established by the North Georgia Community Foundation.
-The $1,000 award is given to a graduating high school seniors who are the children of active or retired Georgia State Troopers who plan to enroll in an accredited college or university.
-An essay explaining what wisdom, justice and moderation means to the student is required as well as official transcripts.
+The $2,000 award is given to a graduating high school senior who is a child of active or retired Georgia State Troopers and who plans to enroll in an accredited college or university.
+An essay explaining what wisdom, justice, and moderation means to the student is required, as well as official transcripts.

 2. The Andrew C. and Eula C. Carlos Fund

-The Andrew C. and Eula C. Carlos Fund offers a scholarship to undergraduate students at Georgia State who plan to enter the J. Mack Robinson College of Business.
-Applicants must have a 3.0-grade point average and a high school grade point average of 3.0 if they are entering freshmen.
+The Andrew C. and Eula C. Carlos Fund offers scholarships to undergraduate students at Georgia State who plan to enter the J. Mack Robinson College of Business.
+Applicants must have a 3.0 grade point average, or a high school grade point average of 3.0 if they are entering freshmen.
 The scholarship requires students to have financial need and the Free Application for Federal Student Aid (FAFSA) must be submitted in order to be eligible.

 3. The Asian & Pacific Islander American Scholarship

-You can learn more about the The Asian & Pacific Islander American Scholarship here.
+You can learn more about the Asian & Pacific Islander American Scholarship here.

 4. ASHRAE Region IV Benny Bootle Scholarship

-he ASHRAE Region IV Benny Bootle Scholarship is for undergraduate engineering or architecture students enrolled in an accredited college or university in Georgia, North Carolina or South Carolina.
+The ASHRAE Region IV Benny Bootle Scholarship is for undergraduate engineering or architecture students enrolled in an accredited college or university in Georgia, North Carolina, or South Carolina.
 The applicant must be pursuing a bachelor’s degree that has traditionally prepared graduates for a career in heating, ventilation, air conditioning, and refrigeration (HVAC&R).
-Students must have a class standing in the top 30 percent or higher of their graduating class.
+Students must have a class standing in the top 30% or higher of their graduating class.
 The one-time award is for $5,000.

 You can learn more about the ASHRAE Region IV Benny Bootle Scholarship here.